-This Iranian thick soup is a delicacy which has a special position among Iranian foods in different Iranian events, ceremonies, or gatherings, specifically religious ones.
+This Iranian thick soup is a delicacy which has a special position among Iranian food and dishes in different Iranian events, ceremonies, or gatherings, specifically religious ones.
 It’s also commonly cooked and served in Nowruz gatherings.
 Some people believe that noodles in this soup symbolize good fortune and success for the following days of the new year.
 In addition, neighboring countries also have this soup in their cuisines just with some slight differences in the recipe.

 Ingredients for Ash-e Reshteh: